 ILT refers to courses facilitated by an instructor as opposed to self-paced, on-demand courses.
 ILT is an example of synchronous learning, where learning occurs in real time.

 - Face to face training (F2F) delivered in a physical location like a classroom.

 - Virtual live training (VLT) delivered via webinar software or specially built virtual environments.

 - Private courses delivered for a private audience, often customized.

 - Public courses with open enrollment where any member of the public can sign up.

-CBT or WBT refers to self-paced, on-demand courses, as opposed to instructor-led learning.
+The CBT or WBT acronym refers to self-paced, on-demand courses, as opposed to instructor-led learning.
 CBT or WBT is often provided in an asynchronous learning format in which learners are not reliant upon real-time facilitation or collaboration.

 The terms CBT and WBT are used fairly interchangeably.
 They are becoming increasingly outdated, however, as historically CBT has also referred to courses delivered via CD-ROM.

 4. ISD (Instructional Systems Design)

 ISD is the practice of designing effective training, independent of delivery format.
 The ISD process usually follows a process of analyzing learning needs and systematic curriculum development to achieve training goals around effectiveness and engagement.

 Instructional designers may work closely with subject matter experts and/or content developers to ultimately produce the assets needed for the training course.

 5. SCORM (Sharable Courseware Object Reference Model)

 SCORM is an eLearning standard originally developed by the Department of Defense (yes really!).
 It defines content format specifications.
 It is used by course authoring tools, such as Articulate Storyline and Adobe Captivate, to ensure that the resulting output can be delivered in different LMS systems.
 SCORM content is prevalent in legacy content and traditional LMS scenarios.